 The vendor for our prescription drug plan is also changing.
 Beginning Sept.
 1, 2017, CVS Caremark will become the new administrator for pharmacy benefits.
 Stay tuned for more information on this transition in the coming months.

 The Texas Legislature convened on July 18, 2017 for a special legislative session and passed legislation providing additional funding to TRS-Care.
 On Friday, Sept.
 1, 2017, TRS’ Board of Trustees passed a motion to apply additional funding from the special legislative session to reduce deductibles from $3,000 to $1,500 for TRS-Care non-Medicare participants and decrease premiums for TRS-Care Medicare-eligible participants.
 In addition, premiums for retirees with disabled children were reduced by $200.
 The plan information on our website has been updated to reflect these changes.
 Plan participants will receive additional information including an invitation to an in-person information session in their area and new plan guides by mid-November with details about the 2018 plans.

 TRS-Care is a self-funded health benefits program, which means the cost of every member’s health care is paid by premiums, and funds from schools, the state and active employees.
 Due to rising health care costs, TRS-Care was in danger of becoming too expensive to continue.
 These changes to the program — as well increases to premiums and additional funding from the Texas Legislature — help ensure its sustainability for you, as well as for future retirees.

-We understand your doctors are important to you and have worked to insure you still have the same broad choice of quality doctors, useful tools and resources that can help you get the most from your health plan.
+Doctors play significant roles in your lives and we have worked to insure you still have the same broad choice of quality doctors, useful tools and resources that can help you get a clear picture of your new health care costs.

 If you are planning to retire due to a disability, you will pay the premium listed on this page.